lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 - `subtractedAmount` must be less than the `operator`'s current allowance.
 - `operator` cannot be the zero address.
-- `operator` cannot be the calling address.
+- `operator` cannot be the the caller's address.

 **LSP1 Hooks:**